Thechi2000/actualia/README.md

 ## Figma

-The [Figma](https://www.figma.com/files/project/216524201) can be accessed by team members.
-It will be used to make the user interface of ActualIA.
+To direct the design process, a [Figma Board](https://www.figma.com/files/project/216524201) has been setup for team members.
+It houses the main design elements.